rtomasa/MkDocs_RePlay/docs/alphaplayer.md

 # Alpha Player

-**Alpha Player** is a multimedia core for RePlay OS, based on a port of the powerful FFmpeg audio/video decoding library to the libretro platform.
+**Alpha Player** is a multimedia core for RePlayOS, based on a port of the powerful FFmpeg audio/video decoding library to the libretro platform.
 This allows seamless playback of a wide variety of audio and video formats, along with advanced features like audio visualizations and smooth interframe blending for non-native framerates.

 ---